Jittawatpdsr/Jittawatpdsr/README.md

 <br>

 ### <h2>Glad to see you here! </h2>
+Hi!
 I'm JP 🐻✨ , a third-year student studying Computer Science at Bangkok University
 <br>
 starting to learn about " Data Analytic " and improve my soft skills , such as logic and critical thinking and more.